 The Accessible Games motto is “Games for absolutely everyone.”
 To me, that pretty much means all of the above.

-If you’re familiar with this blog, you’ll know that I often talk about how to make RPGs more … Continue reading
+If you’re familiar with this blog, you’ll know that I often talk about how to make RPGs more accessible to people who use screen readers and …

 Thursday, December 3rd, is the United Nations International Day of Persons with Disabilities.
 To celebrate, and to bring awareness to gamers with disabilities, we’re selling all of our PDFs for 50% off from DriveThruRPG.